addario-org/currencycloud-java-client/README.md

 ```

 # Support
-We will actively support the latest version of the SDK.
-We will support the immediate previous version on best-efforts basis.
-All other versions are deprecated and no longer maintained.
+We actively support the latest version of the SDK.
+We support the immediate previous version on best-efforts basis.
+All other versions are no longer supported nor maintained.

 # Release History
 * [1.0.3] - Update com.github.mmazi.rescu to latest version, desupport Java 7, add support for Java 9 and Java 10, fix bug in Beneficiary Date of Birth (#55), introduce builder pattern for *find* query parameters and deprecate tight-coupled methods